 There is no better way to assure the transportation profession remains strong into the future than attracting the best and brightest to the field of transportation engineering.
 ITE provides numerous initiatives that allow our members to engage with students, provide financial support to students and to a link between the profession and academic environments.
 These structured activities allow our members to be productive with their limited volunteer time.
 Contact with students helps build passion in young professionals for transportation and allows our members to recruit the best potential staff members for their circumstances in engaging environments.

 ITE focuses on providing a platform to achieve technical excellence both for the profession and the individual.
 ITE Publications link you to cutting edge information in transportation where changes are constantly emerging and research is on-going (with discounted prices for members).
-ITE provides a certification process through its Professional Traffic Operations Engineer (PTOE) exam that demonstrates requisite knowledge, skill and ability in the specialized application of traffic operations engineering.
+ITE provides certification programs such as the Professional Traffic Operations Engineer®, Professional Transportation Planner®, and Road Safety Professional® that demonstrate requisite knowledge, skill and ability in these specialized applications.
 ITE provides the most open invitation of any professional society to share your passion for transportation through research using the platform of the Technical Councils – an area where many of the profession’s emerging topics (pedestrian facilities, neighborhood traffic, parking) originate prior to development of standards and handbooks.
 They develop informational reports, recommended practices and handbooks for use by the profession.

 ITE affords its members numerous means to share information.
 Through ITE organized meetings our members can build their circle of professional acquaintances from other peer agencies and firms, develop relationships that last a career.
 ITE provides a platform for this networking – through its meetings, councils and leadership opportunities.
 Our members can share experiences and perspectives on issues with people they grow to know – and be only one email or call away from support and advice.